fchristian1/todosProjekts/README.md

 ## The App has the following features:

 - Login / Register
+- Create Project
+- Edit Project
+- Delete Project
-- Add Todo
+- Add Task to Project
+- Create Task
-- Edit Todo
+- Edit Task
-- Delete Todo
+- Delete Task
+- Mark Task as completed
+- Mark Task as ongoing
-- Mark Todo as done
+- Mark Task as inprocess
-- Mark Todo as undone
+- Mark Task as canceled
 - Logout

 ## The App has the following internal structure: